 A few years later he came back me for a refresher, and over lunch he told me that if it hadn't been for me, my patience, and someone he felt safe to talk to he wouldn't be where he was at that time.
 He had gone back to university and qualified, got himself a good job and was living in London, and he travels all over the world with his job!
 This confirmed to me that i was most definitely on the right path.

 Training, qualifications & experience

 Level 2 In Counselling Skills

-I have Volunteered for the past three and half years at North Devon Hospice in both Barnstaple and Holsworthy for Bereavement and Pre-Bereavement patients and carers of End of Life.
+I have Volunteered for over 6 years at North Devon Hospice in both Barnstaple and Holsworthy for Bereavement and Pre-Bereavement patients and carers of End of Life.

 ASSIST Suicide awareness

 Adult survivors of childhood abuse